FrancesCoronel/intro-cs/computer_science/freshman_courses.md

 ---

+## Are you an admitted student for CS@HU who wants a headstart?

+Check out the newly established [Computing Pre-College Program](http://news.hamptonu.edu/release/HU-Receives-NSF-grant-for-Computing-Pre--College-Program)!

+---

 ## What Math course do I enroll in?

 You will be permitted to enroll in the math course required by your major if you meet the following criteria.